By: Marilyn L. Davis

-And when you do learn something that repeatedly causes you to get negative outcomes, then you can change that to experience better outcomes.
+When you learn something that repeatedly causes you to get adverse outcomes, you can change that to experience better results.

-It may embarrass you, offend you, or cause you to feel defensive and uncomfortable, and no one likes to feel vulnerable or have unhealthy aspects of themselves publicly revealed, yet this exposure can help you identify the aspects of yourself that need changing to recover.
+It may embarrass you, offend you, or cause you to feel defensive and uncomfortable, and no one likes to feel vulnerable or have unhealthy aspects of themselves publicly revealed.
+Yet, this exposure can help you identify the characteristics of yourself that need changing to recover.

 Learning to identify your own self-defeating and self-sabotaging behaviors, including your use, and making a decision to keep acting the same way or to change is the decision you have to make in treatment.

 Walking away from an opportunity to change is self-defeating and self-sabotaging.
-Some of you may walk away; decide you do not have a problem, do not need help, or that this method of assistance is not going to be beneficial to you.
+Some of you may walk away, decide you do not have a problem, do not need help, or that this method of assistance will not be beneficial to you.